This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 It’s both-and.

-This is why I honor your choice either way.
+That’s why I honor your choice either way.

 HOW TO SUPPORT WITHOUT BUYING FROM AMAZON